Chicken and Black Bean Flautas

 I grew up in Arizona so anytime I can eat Mexican food, I get pretty excited.
 I flew home to Arizona last week to surprise my mom for her birthday and even though I landed at 10pm my dad had food from our favorite Mexican restaurant waiting for my sisters and I. See, he gets it!
 We sat talked and ate until almost midnight.

-You’ll want to use the small Old El Paso tortillas for these Chicken and Black Bean Flautas.
+You’ll want to use the small tortillas for these Chicken and Black Bean Flautas.

-Place about 1/4 cup of the filling inside the tortilla and roll up tightly placing seam side down.
+Place about 1/4 cup of the filling (chicken, cheese, black beans, and salsa) inside the tortilla and roll up tightly placing seam side down.

 Why aren’t these called taquitos?